-4. Plural versus singular forms: mostly the same
+4. Plural and singular

 Many English nouns have two forms, singular and plural.
 For example, you can say you have “one cat,” but if you have two or more, you must add ‘s’ to the end of the noun to indicate plurality.

 Chinese doesn’t work this way.
 No matter whether you have one or two or two thousand of something, the noun you use to describe it will remain the same.
 For example:

 |我有五个问题。||Wǒ yǒu wǔgè wèntí.||I have five problems.|